 Radu Magdin, Smart Link Communications

-Radu Magdin is an international analyst, consultant and think tanker.
-He worked as a honorary advisor to the Romanian Prime Minister (2014-2015) and advised the Moldovan PM (2016-2017) on a range of strategic issues, from political strategy and communications to reforms implementation and external affairs.
-Radu is a NATO Emerging Leader with the Atlantic Council of the US (2014), a Forbes Romania Trendsetter (2014) and a Warsaw Security Leader (2015).
-Since 2015, he is EU affairs Vicepresident @ Strategikon, English-speaking Bucharest-based think tank.
-Magdin, a widely quoted analyst by global media, teaches, starting 2019, with Romania’s SNSPA, “Global Competition and Strategic Communications”, an MA course with a special focus on great power competition and its impact on global players.
-He writes regularly op eds for Deutsche Welle, Euronews and Forbes Romania and is passionate for technology, particularly by communicating AI and the 4IR.
+Radu Magdin is an international analyst, consultant, and think tanker.
+He worked as an honorary advisor to the Romanian prime minister and advised the Moldovan prime minister on a range of strategic issues, from political strategy and communications to reforms implementation and external affairs.
+He was a NATO Emerging Leader with the Atlantic Council of the United States (2014), a Forbes Romania Trendsetter (2014), and a Warsaw Security Leader (2015).
+Magdin has a PhD on resilience to Russian information operations.
+Since 2019, he has also been lecturing at Romania’s National School of Political and Administrative Studies (SNSPA) on “Global Competition and Strategic Communications” and “Global Communication Campaigns”.
+Magdin serves as a national contact point for the European Commission’s IDEA advisory service.

-Matej Navrátil is fellow researcher at Comenius University focusing issues of organization theory, identity studies, European Union, foreign and security policy of the EU and Europeanization of Balkans.
-Matej received his PhD from the Department of Political Science and graduated the Department of European Studies and International Relations at Comenius University in Bratislava.
-He spent a full semester as visiting scholar at the Norwegian Institute of International Affairs (NUPI).
-Matej has actively participated in numerous international and national conferences, including the Annual International Studies Association convention.
-In his PhD Matej explored institutional and administrative changes in Ministries of Foreign Affairs in selected countries as a consequence of Europeanization beyond the EU borders.
-He co-authored two book chapters international scholarly volumes (one of them published by Palgrave) and other working papers focusing on the EU’s role in crisis management and foreign policy in general.
+Matej Navrátil is a research fellow at the Institute of Political Science of the Slovak Academy of Sciences and is also affiliated with Comenius University, where he received his PhD.
+His primary focus is on issues of organisation theory, European Union, foreign and security policy of the EU, and Europeanisation of the Balkans.
+Previously, he was a visiting scholar at the Norwegian Institute of International Affairs (NUPI).
+In his PhD dissertation, Navrátil explored institutional and administrative changes in ministries of foreign affairs in selected countries as a consequence of Europeanisation beyond the EU borders.
+He co-authored two book chapters for international scholarly volumes published in the Hague Journal of Diplomacy, and released several working papers focusing on the EU’s role in crisis management and foreign policy in general.

 Marko Lovec, University of Ljubljana